turingschool/front-end-curriculum/projects/module-3/weathrly.md

 - Welcome
 - Search
 - Current Weather
-- 7 Hour Forecast
-- 10 Day Forecast
+- 5-Day Forecast
 - Card (used in 7 hour and 10 day)
+ -->
 ## Design Requirements

 Your Readme should include wireframes of your app.
+Use sites like [dribbble](https://dribbble.com/) for some design inspiration.
+Search for things like "weather card" or "search bar" to get some design ideas.

 ## Phase One